-Bot Control example: Use Bot Control only for the login page - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced
+Bot Control example: Using Bot Control only for the login page - Amazon WAF, Amazon Firewall Manager, Amazon Shield Advanced, and Amazon Shield network security director

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Bot Control example: Use Bot Control only for the login page
+Bot Control example: Using Bot Control only for the login page

 The following example uses a scope-down statement to apply Amazon WAF Bot Control only for traffic that's coming to a website's login page, which is identified by the URI path login.
 The URI path to your login page might be different from the example, depending on your application and environment.